-The CLAC Consortium welcomes our newest institutional member: The University of Pittsburgh (representative Haixia Wang).
+The CLAC Consortium welcomes our newest institutional member: Colgate University (representative Cory Duclos).

-We look forward to working with the University of Pittsburgh and its institutional representative in years to come!
+We look forward to working with Colgate university and its institutional representative in years to come!

 If you are interested in joining CLAC as an institutional member, please contact us at firstname.lastname@example.org